albertogg/dotfiles/README.md

 ```

 > The symlinks are linked by their extension.
 If the file only contain a `.symlink`
-> extension they are placed in the $USER $HOME dir as a hidden file.
-If they
+> extension they are placed in the $HOME dir as a hidden file.
-> have something to do with oh-my-zsh they are placed in the `/custom` folder
-> inside the `.oh-my-zsh` dir.

 ## OS X